 Finally, I attended a session called Applied benchmarking with Bryan Ryan and Robert Grove.
 Essentially, Applied Benchmarking has one

-• Identify a problem
+- Identify a problem

-• Find someone who is doing well at the thing that challenges us (the benchmark)
+- Find someone who is doing well at the thing that challenges us (the benchmark)

-• Find a way to bring it back to the college (in a way that does not break the bank)
+- Find a way to bring it back to the college (in a way that does not break the bank)

 At their college, Wake Technical College, they have every single employee engage in this process.
 I asked how they supported classified staff like secretaries and cashiers, who rarely go to conferences to be exposed to best practices, to engage in this process.
 They didn't really answer this question.
 I like the idea for administrators and faculty.
 Actually, I like the idea for everyone, as long as everyone is supported in being exposed to the best practices of their area.

 I like to identify some things that I hope to do as a result of what I learned at a conference.
-My hopes from this morning's sessions are:
+My hopes from this morning's sessions are:- create a mindfulness module for my online classes, make it an optional but rewarded part of the pre-class assignment

-• create an optional but rewarded process for Applied Benchmarking for my faculty, directors and program coordinators.
+- create an optional but rewarded process for Applied Benchmarking for my faculty, directors and program coordinators.
 Consider whether and how to expand to other employees.

-• Rio Salado has a vibrant prison education program.
+- Rio Salado has a vibrant prison education program.
 We are expanding our prison education at Seattle Central and trying to do it in innovative ways.
 Dr. Bustamonte gave me a contact at the college and I will follow up and request a conversation with her.

 No comments: